People who knew I was a freelance writer thought it was so cool whenever I mentioned it, but I was bored to tears. Or sleep, really.

 I dreaded working.
 I often put off my projects until the end of my deadline because I couldn’t get through them without pressure.
 Writing went quickly because I mostly had to rephrase what I had already written, but it was excruciatingly dull for me.
 It took all the life out of writing.

-Don’t just take what’s available—find a niche you enjoy and learn as much as you can about it.
+You might feel desperate for work at times, but don’t just take what’s available—find a niche you enjoy and learn as much as you can about it.
 Become knowledgeable enough that you can write quickly without having to write about the same topic every time.